How to Save Someone's Life

-Most of us will never have to resuscitate someone, but we’d better be ready just in case
+You may never have to resuscitate anyone, but be ready just in case

 The art director and I decided to grab a bite at a cafe near our hotel before heading out to the set.